-• Longevity Risk (the risk that mortality experience will be different than expected)

-The actuarial valuation includes an expectation of future improvement in life expectancy.
-Emerging plan experience that does not match these expectations will result in either an increase or decrease in the recommended contribution.

-• Contribution Risk (the risk that actual contributions will be different from recommended contribution)

-Plan contributions are set by statute.
-Periodic projections comparing expected statutory contributions with the recommended contributions may be developed to determine if the statutory amounts are sufficient to fund the Plan and to ensure the payment of promised benefits.
+- Longevity Risk (the risk that mortality experience will be different than expected) - The actuarial valuation includes an expectation of future improvement in life expectancy.
+Emerging plan experience that does not match these expectations will result in either an increase or decrease in the actuarially determined contribution. - Contribution Risk (the risk that actual contributions will be different from r actuarially determined contribution) - Plan contributions are set by statute.
+Periodic projections comparing expected statutory contributions with the actuarially determined contributions may be developed to determine if the statutory amounts are sufficient to fund the Plan and to ensure the payment of promised benefits.

-If contributions remain at current level and future experience matches the current assumptions, we project the unfunded actuarial accrued liability will be paid off in 20.96 years, which complies with the Board's 21-year target as of this valuation.
+If contributions remain at current level and future experience matches the current assumptions, we project the unfunded actuarial accrued liability will be paid off in 20.55 years, which complies with the Board's 25-year target as of this valuation.
 Currently, contribution risk for the Fund is negligible.